emina/rosette/NOTES.md

 ## Version 2.2

-This release includes bug fixes and the following new features:
+This release includes bug fixes and the following updates:

-- Support for quantified formulas.
+- Added support for quantified formulas.
 Quantifiers can appear in assertions passed to `solve` and `verify` queries.
 They should not be used with `synthesize` queries.
 When using quantified formulas, `current-bitwidth` must be set to `#f`.
+- Added the `unknown` solution type.
+An `unknown` solution is returned if the underlying solver cannot decide if a given set of constraints is (un)satisfiable.

 ## Version 2.1